-Ok, now that we’ve covered how much time this might take, as well as general changes you’ll need to make to your routine and diet, it’s time to discuss what a 1 year training schedule for an Ironman looks like physically.
+Ok, now that we’ve covered how much time this might take, as well as general changes you’ll need to make to your routine and diet, it’s time to discuss what a 1 year training schedule for a full triathlon looks like physically.

-This program is split into 4 distinct phases:
+This triathlon training plan is split into 4 distinct phases:

 Each phase will contain swimming, biking, running, and strength training.
 You’ll also take note that all of these activities (with the exception of swimming and weight training) are measured in time, not distances.
 This is to help keep yourself from A.) over training, and B.) help you keep to a schedule so you can maintain some form of a normal social life.

 The running specifically, will come with a volume cap.
 You’ll often see things written as 1:00/8 miles, meaning you’ll run for 1 hour, or 8 miles, whichever comes first.
 That way, if you’re someone running sub-7:30 mile pace, you don’t overtrain on distance, and if you run over a 7:30 mile pace, you don’t over train on time.
 The exception to this, will be the acclimation phase, since the distances are considerably shorter.